Neutral living room ideas that can be used throughout your home, and how to transition to neutral home decor without breaking the bank.

-Several years ago, our home was decorated from floor to ceiling with color.
-I had bright yellow walls in the living room, red and gold wallpaper in the entry, navy wallpaper in the kitchen.
+Many years ago, our family home on Sutton Place was decorated from floor to ceiling with color.
+I had bright yellow walls in the living room, red and gold wallpaper in the entry, and navy wallpaper in the kitchen.
 All the window treatments were made from large-scale colorful fabrics.
-I had a red sofa and yellow toile chairs.
+I had a red sofa, yellow toile chairs, and dark wood furniture.
 When I chose all this color, I did like it…but after a few years, it became oppressive.

 - I couldn’t change a thing because the colors were so specific.

 - It was dark, and lacked that cozy feeling I was craving.

 - There was no place for the eye to rest.
 There was so much going on that I literally felt edgy.

 - I chose fabrics that were trendy, and when the trend was over, I was stuck with something I didn’t want.

 I lived with all this color for a long time, but I knew I wanted to make a drastic change.
 My transition to a neutral look was gradual, and began with neutral walls, which are the perfect backdrop.
 The walls and trim in our current home are painted Snowbound by Sherwin Williams.
 The walls are a satin finish, and the trim is semi-gloss.

 The next steps are flooring and window treatments.
 These big ticket items will take time, but keep in mind that the changes don’t need to happen all at once.
 I took one thing at a time, and saved money in between projects.
 That’s the beauty of decorating with neutrals.
 They “go” with everything.

 Once you have your background neutralized, it’s time to move on to furniture and accessories.
 In my own home, I chose furniture pieces in various shades of beige, and warm whites.
 Again, this was a very gradual process.
 I began with a comfortable sofa, and moved on to sitting chairs and accent chairs.
 I added a coffee table and end tables in warm wood tones.
 At this point, it was time to accessorize.